 Also, though many green tea diet pills don't contain as much caffeine as a cup of coffee, it's still important to realize that they do contain caffeine and therefore could cause side effects such as irritability or nausea if taken too often.
 Follow dosage instructions and pay attention to how your own body is responding to the pills -- if necessary, take the pills only a few days a week, or take only one pill a day.
 If drinking green tea, aim for two to three cups a day [source: University of Maryland Medical Center].
 As with any diet or supplement, you should always talk to your doctor before starting a green tea regimen.

-For more information on green tea and dieting, be sure to check on the links on the next page.
+For more information on green tea and dieting, be sure to check on the links below.

 - Best Diet for Me.
 "The Green Tea Diet."
 (Accessed March 29, 2009).http://www.bestdietforme.com/faddietreviews/greenteadiet.htm

 - Diets in Review.
 "Green Tea."
 (Accessed March 29, 2009). http://www.dietsinreview.com/diets/Green_Tea/